payne/docker-compose-talk/docker-compose.md

    * I assume this includes SSL termination

 ----
-# Use case: spring boot, angular, postgresql
+# TODO: Use case: spring boot, angular, postgresql

 Maybe start with Matt R's Okta blog posts on this....